New Emerson News

 Carnegie Link Up-Thursday, May 5th (during the school day)

 The Counselor's Desk

-The 4th grade learners completed another session of Couragion in November.
-They are making good progress with completing career quests, and they seem to be enjoying learning about many different STEM related careers.
-The 4th graders can access Couragion at home (through Classlink) if they want to complete more quests than time allows at school.
+The 4th-grade learners had another session of Couragion in October.
+They are making progress with completing quests and learning about a variety of STEM careers.
+The 4th-grade learners can access Couragion at home if they want to complete more quests.
+They will find the Couragion app in Classlink.